Allen-Synthesis/EuroPi/software/contrib/quantizer.md

 In triggered mode output 6 will mirror the digital input.

+## Menu Operation

+To switch between the keyboard view and the advanced menu, press the button on the right.

+In keyboard view, use the left knob to select and note and press the left button to enable/disable it.
+Enabled notes are marked with a small circle near the top of the keyboard.

+In the menu view, use the left knob to scroll through items.
+Use the right knob to scroll through available options for the given item.
+To apply the selection, press the left button.

+### Menu Items

+- Mode: either continuous or triggered (see Usage, above)
+- Root: used to transpose the selected notes on the keyboard up or down.
+Note that the keyboard view will remain unchanged;
+  only the output voltage(s) will be transposed
+- Output 2-5: set the interval between Output 1 and Output N.
+  The interval can be any semitone between -1 octave and +1 octave.

 ## Patch Idea

 Connect outputs 2-5 to a sequential switch, with the output of